sezanzeb/JsPlot3D/MORE.md

 ## Todo

-**Very Important:**

-- be vault tollerant for user input, but not for internal code. use === and !==, don't check everything for == undefined, if it has to be there, assume it is there, if not, fix the bug

 **user experience:**

 - support writing the colum header name as x1col x2col x3col and colorCol
 - arrange the live example settings in a more clean way
 - make a quick tutorial for the live example when v1.0 is about to be released

-**performance and code quality:**

-- how is the performance for very large dataframes?
-- move code out of JsPlot3D.js into modules

 **experimental:**